Thirty Years' War: Sweden invades Germany (1630–1635)

-Gustavus put pressure on Brandenburg by sacking Küstrin and Frankfurt an der Oder, while the Sack of Magdeburg in May 1631 provided a powerful warning of the consequences of imperial victory.
-Once again, Richelieu used French financial power to bridge differences between the Swedes and their potential allies.
-In the 1631 Treaty of Bärwalde, he agreed to fund the Swedes and a number of small including Hesse-Kassel, Saxony, and Brandenburg.
-These payments amounted to 400,000 Reichstaler per year, or one million livres, enabling Sweden to support a total of 36,000 troops.
+Gustavus put pressure on Brandenburg by sacking Küstrin and Frankfurt an der Oder and then bombarding George William in Berlin, while the Sack of Magdeburg in May 1631 provided a powerful warning of the consequences of imperial victory.
+Once again, French financial power bridged differences between the potential allies, and under the 1631 Treaty of Bärwalde, Richelieu agreed to fund the Swedes and German states including Hesse-Kassel, Saxony, and Brandenburg.
+Payments amounted to 400,000 Reichstaler per year, or one million livres, enabling Sweden to support a total of 36,000 troops.

 With this army, Gustavus invaded southern Germany, winning victories at Breitenfeld in September 1631, then Rain in April 1632, where Tilly was killed.
 However, Wallenstein realised the Swedes were overextended, and established himself at Fürth, across their supply lines to the Baltic.
 At the Battle of the Alte Veste in late August, a failed Swedish assault on the Imperial camp outside the town was bloodily repulsed, arguably the greatest blunder committed by Gustavus during his German campaign.